stefano9o/chess_game/README.md

-# chess_game
+# Chess game 3D
-Final project of the course "Computer graphics"
+## Final project for the exam "Computer graphics" prepared in 4/2015